-Our priority is to offer a very special and intimate experience to all of our guests; we want to know you by the size of your fins.
-For this reason, we limit our group size to a maximum of 5 divers per naturalist guide (unless requested differently).
+We thrive to offer a very special and intimate experience to all of our guests; we want to know you by the size of your fins.
+For this reason, we limit our group size to a maximum of 4 divers per guide (unless requested differently).

 Located only 25 minutes from the Park, resulting in comfortable boat rides, quick access and diving in areas where almost no one else set fins.

 BE THE FIRST IN THE PARK AND THE LAST ONE TO LEAVE IT.

-Our staff is highly trained and can offer a wide range of recreational dive training.
+Highly trained our staff can offer a wide range of recreational dive training.
 For more information about courses and programs contact us directly.